CLICK AN IMAGE FOR LARGER VIEW

 He was the artistic director and workshop teacher for ArLeDs, a dancer with Ami Hai Israeli Dance Company of Ottawa, a dancer with Orpheus operatic Society of Ottawa, a dancer with the International Dance Ensemble of Ottawa, a dancer with the International Folk Dance Ensemble of New York under the direction of Lori Shapiro, a dancer with the Ottawa Board of Education, a teacher with the Gatineau Board of Education, a teacher with the Hungarian community of Ottawa, a choreographer with the Nepean Center Point Choir, a choreographer with Montreal Popular Arts, a workshop teacher with Popular Arts, a workshop teacher with the University of Toronto Folk Dancers, a teacher with Kineskamie under the direction of Baie Comeau, a teacher at Camp Hess Kramer in Malibu, California, a workshop teacher with Narodni International Folk Dancers of Bellflower, California, a workshop teacher with the UNESCO World Dance Conference, and a workshop teacher with the Ethnic Express International Folkdancing Club of Lasa Vegas, Nevada, to name a few.

-André is married to Rollande.
-The couple lead World Cultures tours of Montréal.
-André is the author of several books on prayer.
+André leads World Cultures tours of Montréal and is the author of several books on prayer.

 Teacher at the elementary, secondary, college specialist at the university.
 Computer consultant and owner of a computer training center.
 Manager of a retail store and a multinational owner of retail stores.
 Part in a National Organization for young, non-profit.
 Professor and specialist in folk dance.
 Member of International Dance Council of UNESCO Author of books on prayer e.